Anonymous

 Live in the cellar of your mind and nature, and you will become a degraded being, shunned and abhorred by all.
 Strive to reach up and attain the pinnacles of wholesome thought and action, and silently a revolution will begin to manifest within - a revolution that will cause the old landmarks of a mis-spent life to gradually fade away from memory, as a new and better pathway begins to unfold before the aspiring soul.
 In the present stage of man's evolution he must of necessity undergo unpleasant experiences and must labor to provide himself with an honestly begotten livelihood, but all this can be accomplished without becoming too deeply involved in the processes, and without identifying one's self with the poor rewards that selfish actions bring.
 For selfishness invariably defeats its own ends, when viewed from the standpoint of the soul's welfare.
 In speaking of the passage from life to death, a poet once said: "All we can hold in our poor dead hand, is what we have given away."
 To the average man in the street, this would seem preposterous; but it is nevertheless true.
 That which we hug to our heart as a valued possession we are certain to lose.
 But the feeling that prompts us to extend a helping hand to our brother in his hour of need, is woven into the very fabric of our being and becomes a soul possession that is worth far more than rubies or pearls.
 It is the kindly feelings that well up from an altruistically-inclined heart, that gradually transforms one into a torchbearer, leading toil-begrimed and suffering humanity out of the gloom-enshrouded paths of ignorance and superstition, and into the bright sunlight of the perfect Way.

-To those who are unacquainted with Theosophy, we would suggest the following books for reading:
+To those who are unacquainted with Theosophy, we would suggest the following books

-This is a small volume in which Theosophy is concisely presented in simple language, easily understood.
-None better for beginners.
+Ocean of Theosophy - by W.Q.Judge.
+This is a small volume in which Theosophy is concisely presented in simple language,

 The Key to Theosophy by H. P. Blavatsky.
 Just what its name implies.
 Answers the questions: What ? and Why ?